 How is REALice® installed?

-The system is installed downstream of the final cold and hot water mixing line after any others systems (filtration, water softener or RO)
+The system is installed downstream of the final cold and hot water mixing line after any other systems (filtration, water softener, or RO)

-Coldwater can be used, however, it’s recommended to install on a mixing valve
+Coldwater can be used, however, it’s recommended to install it on a mixing valve

 It’s very important that 100% of the resurfacing water is treated by REALice.

 REALice is installed next to the ice resurfacers’ water filling station.
 The hose for the ice resurfacer is connected directly to the REALice system.